 You can indeed close a credit card that still has a balance, but it’s crucial that you continue to make payments — at least the minimum — until the card is paid off.

+The reason is that closing your card, which still carries a balance, could affect your credit utilization ratio (or how much of your available credit you have used), one of the most important factors in your credit score.
 This factor is second only to payment history in importance to your FICO score.
 For VantageScore, this factor is weighted even more heavily — VantageScore refers to it as “extremely influential.”
 Even if an account has been closed, credit utilization (along with the other factors that make up your credit score) still comes into play.

 What happens to your balance after you close a credit card?

 When you close a credit card that has a balance, that balance doesn’t just go away — you still have to pay it off.
 Keep in mind that interest will keep accruing, so it’s a good idea to pay more than the minimum each billing period.